Our phase one grantees

 Mission

-Use the lived experience of disabled individuals as data to enable companies and councils to promote wider participation and inclusion of disabled people.
+Using lived experience as data to promote learning and enable the wider participation, access and inclusion of deaf and disabled people.

 Background